hoereth/TranslationExtensions/README.md

-# TranslationExtensions - Swift Package
+# TranslationExtensions

-Contains a few extensions for looking up localized strings prefixed with current class name.
+This Swift-Package contains a few extensions for looking up localized strings prefixed with current class name.

 ## Examples